python/cpython/Doc/library/os.rst

    .. versionadded:: 3.3

-.. function:: pwrite(fd, str, offset)
+.. function:: pwrite(fd, buffer, offset)

-   Write *bytestring* to a file descriptor, *fd*, from *offset*, leaving the file offset unchanged.
+   Write *buffer* to a file descriptor, *fd*, from *offset*, leaving the file offset unchanged.
+Return the number of bytes actually written.

    Availability: Unix.